Marchathon Step Challenge

 The team at the top of the average steps Leaderboards at the end of the challenge will win the top challenge prizes.

-There will be lots of opportunities for teams to win prizes throughout the challenge, including photo competitions, limerick competitions and a virtual challenge.
+There will be lots of opportunities for teams to win prizes throughout the challenge, including photo competitions, limerick competitions, quiz competition and many more.

 Prizes and spot prizes will be chosen randomly by the organizers.
-In the event of any dispute regarding the rules, conduct, results and all other matters relating to Walktober, the decision of the organiser shall be final and no correspondence or discussion shall be entered into.
+In the event of any dispute regarding the rules, conduct, results and all other matters relating to Step Challenge, the decision of the organiser shall be final and no correspondence or discussion shall be entered into.

 You must log your steps on the Active Travel Logger before the weekly deadline.
 Check out our How to Log My Steps video tutorial.